Tubal ligation reversal

 - Attempt to repair the tube with tiny absorbable stitches

 Your doctor may not be able to reattach one or both of your fallopian tubes if too much was removed during the tubal ligation.

 After the procedure

-Avoid strenuous lifting and sex for two weeks.
-Resume your normal activities gradually as you begin to feel better.
+You can slowly resume your normal activities as you begin to feel better, which usually takes one or two weeks.
 Your stitches will dissolve and won't require removal.

 Ask your doctor when to make a follow-up appointment so you can be sure you're healing properly.

 Success rates after a tubal ligation reversal can vary widely, depending on factors such as maternal age and the type of tubal ligation procedure that was initially done.

 While it's difficult to predict the odds of pregnancy after this procedure, younger women — particularly those 35 and under — tend to have much better success rates.